CMU-MBL/IMU_Exercise_Prediction/README.md

 The preprint version is now available on [TechRxiv](https://doi.org/10.36227/techrxiv.23296487.v1).

+## Data

+Data were collected from 19 participants performing 37 exercises while wearing 10 inertial measurement units (IMUs) on chest, pelvis, wrists, thighs, shanks, and feet (see the figure below).

+![figure [exercise]: Algorithm Overview](figure/exercise.png)

+You may use data samples in the `data` to run the code, or download the full dataset on [SimTK](https://simtk.org/projects/imu-exercise).

 ## Directory

 You may preserve the following directory tree to run the code on your local machine without further modifications.